Mass models of galaxy clusters from a non-parametric weak-lensing reconstruction: Results

 On the other hand, if we extrapolate the gas densities by taking the beta profile fits at face value even at large radii, where they were not well constrained by observations, $f_b$ tends to increase with radius, with several clusters getting close to the cosmic baryon fraction around $r_{200c}$.
 That matches expectations from $\Lambda$CDM, but we caution that the beta profiles from \citet{Famaey2024} may underestimate the steepness of the gas density profiles at such large radii (see Sec.~\ref{sec:data:Mb}).

 Beyond $r_{200c}$ (dashed gray lines), the $f_b$ of some clusters grow significantly beyond the cosmic baryon fraction when taking the beta profile fits at face value.
-However, the relative uncertainties (not shown in the plot for clarity) become quite large at these extreme radii, so this effect is likely not significant.
+However, the relative uncertainties become quite large at these extreme radii, so this effect is likely not significant.